Perturbative renormalization of the Ginzburg-Landau model revisited: Renormalization up to the order of

 \subsection{Vertices of the order $\mathcal{O} \left(\varepsilon^3 \right)$}

 According to our diagrammatic representation, vertices of the order $\mathcal{O} \left(\varepsilon^3 \right)$ in the renormalized Hamiltonian are those made by coupling three original vertices of~(\ref{eq:H}), as well as other diagrams of such topology.
-The following rigorous statements are used to find the topological pictures, made by coupling lines, corresponding to the vertices of the order $\mathcal{O} \left(\varepsilon^3 \right)$.
-These are the topological pictures obtained when the dashed lines of the vertices \dshv shrink to points, so that we deal with \vertice instead.

-\textbf{Lemma 1.} \textit{Any connected diagram made of three vertices \vertice contains a subset of two coupling lines connecting the nodes as in the diagram \mbox{\eight.}} \textit{Proof.} Let number the vertices as vertex 1, vertex 2, and vertex 3.
-Since the diagram is connected, vertex 1 must be connected at least with one line either to vertex 2 or to vertex 3, and these two connected vertices must be connected with at least one line to the remaining vertex.
-Hence such a subset of connecting lines as in the diagram \eight always exists. \square

-\textbf{Lemma 2.} \textit{Any diagram of the renormalized Hamiltonian containing a subgraph (which is not the whole diagram) of topology \mbox{\Gaussv, \Gaussvx, \Gaussvxx, \Gaussvxxx, \Gaussvy,} etc., i.~e., a subgraph with two outgoing lines, can be nonvanishing only if the lines of this subgraph are the internal ones of the whole diagram.} \textit{Proof.} The considered subgraphs have opposite wave vectors ${\bf k}$ and $-{\bf k}$ related to their two outgoing lines, as it follows from the fact that the sum of the wave vectors entering each node in a Feynman diagram is vanishing.
-On the other hand, by definition of the RGT, the internal and the external lines in the diagrams of the renormalized Hamiltonian always have different values of $\mid {\bf k} \mid$.
-Hence, the diagram can be nonvanishing only if both outgoing lines of the subgraph are either internal or external lines of the whole diagram.
-Only the first scenario is possible, since the subgraph has to be connected to the rest of the diagram. \square
+Note that any diagram of the renormalized Hamiltonian containing a sub-graph (which is not the whole diagram) of topology \mbox{\Gaussv, \Gaussvx, \Gaussvxx, \Gaussvxxx, \Gaussvy,} etc., i.~e., a sub-graph with two outgoing lines, can be non-vanishing only if the lines of this sub-graph are the internal ones of the whole diagram.
+It is a consequence of two facts: 1) the sum of the wave vectors entering each node in a Feynman diagram is vanishing; 2) by definition of the RGT, the internal and the external lines in the diagrams of the renormalized Hamiltonian always have different values of $\mid {\bf k} \mid$.
+Thus, it is easy to verify that non-vanishing connected diagrams made of two vertices \Gaussv and one vertex \vertice can contain no more than two external lines.
+Moreover, the diagrams of order $\mathcal{O} \left(\varepsilon^3 \right)$ with at least four external lines can have only the following topologies: \mbox{\eight, \sixw,} and those ones obtained by coupling the lines in these graphs.
+In such a way, the renormalized Hamiltonian has the form